EP 2: How to Add a Postgres Database and Generate Models in a Redwood App

 The shadow database is not required when running production commands like

-prisma migrate deploy
+prisma migrate deploy.

 Please run through the database creation steps from

-to create a second database on our existing Heroku application and get the URL for this database ready for use.
+Step 4 through 10to create a second database on our existing Heroku application and get the URL for this database ready for use.

 Once you have successfully created the shadow database, follow the steps below to add it to our Redwood app: